Affiliate links on Android Authority may earn us a commission. Learn more.

 Setting up a new phone from scratch is a tedious process, especially when you have to download and sign in to many apps, set up the phone’s settings, and arrange everything the way you like it.
-Luckily, Google has made things much easier when you switch from one Android phone to another, at least regarding Google apps and settings.
+Luckily, Google has made things much easier when you switch from one Android phone to another, even if you no longer have your older device on hand.
 Here’s how to restore an Android phone from a Google backup.

 You can restore a new or factory reset Android phone from a Google backup during the setup process.
 At the Copy apps and data step, tap Next, and select Can't use old device.
 Sign in to the same Google account, tap on the listed backup, and select the apps and data you want to restore.

 How to backup your data on your old Android phone

 You will have to first back up your data on your old Android phone before restoring it on a new device.
 There are plenty of ways to back up your device and apps you can use if you want to store your data on the cloud.
 The easiest option on an Android phone is to you use Google One.